CalabreseLab/hmseekr/README.md

 7. nTlist (-nl): specify probability of null to null transition. the setting is the same as in qTlist.
 8. stepmode (-step): True or False, defines whether to use the qTlist and nTlist as min, max, step or as a list of values for qT and nT.
 Default is True: use qTlist and nTlist as min, max, step.
 9. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
+10. streaklen (-sl): Integer, minimum length of hit sequence that would be considered as a streak, default=25.
+11. gaplen (-gl): Integer, maximum length of non-hit region following a hit streak that would be considered as a gap, default=0 means no gap merging.
+If users choose to merge small gaps between hits segments, only hit segments that are greater than streaklen, called hit streak, would be considered.
+For each hit streak, if the following gap is less than gaplen, the gap would be converted as a hit region and merged with the previous hit streak and the following hit sequence (whether it is a streak or not).
+Repeat the process until no more gaps can be merged.
+If users choose not to merge small gaps between hits segments, and report all hits as they are, set gaplen to 0.
+For example, a sequence with the following status '+':hit, '-':non-hit, '++++++++++---+++++'would be converted into '++++++++++++++++++' when streaklen=8 and gaplen=2.
-10. lenmin (-li): keep hits sequences that have length > lenmin for calculating stats in the output, default=100.
+12. lenmin (-li): keep hits sequences that have length > lenmin for calculating stats in the output, default=100.
-11. lenmax (-la): keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
+13. lenmax (-la): keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
-12. outputname (-name): File name for output dataframe, default='gridsearch_results'
+14. outputname (-name): File name for output dataframe, default='gridsearch_results'
-13. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called gridsearch under current directory.
+15. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called gridsearch under current directory.
 The intermediate fasta seq files, count files, trained models and hits files are automatically saved under the outputdir into subfolders: seqs, counts, models, hits, where qT and nT are included in the file names as the iterated transition probabilities
-14. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
+16. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
-15. progressbar (-pb): whether to show progress bar, default=True: show progress bar
+17. progressbar (-pb): whether to show progress bar, default=True: show progress bar

 #### Output:
 a dataframe containing information about qT, nT, kmer number, the total number of hits sequences and the median, standard deviation of the hits sequences' pearson correlation r score to the query sequence and the median, standard deviation of the length of the hits sequences; and the same stats for the top 50 hits sequences (ranked by seekr r score) if there are more than 50 hits, after filtering by lenmin and lenmax